SayambarRanjeet/aws-devops-production-project/README.md

-# 🚀 End-to-End CI/CD Pipeline using GitHub, Jenkins, Docker, AWS EC2 & EKS
+# 🚀 Production-Ready CI/CD Pipeline on AWS using Jenkins, Docker, Kubernetes (EKS)

 I designed and implemented a complete DevOps CI/CD pipeline that automates the workflow from code commit to deployment and monitoring.